-This course provides the opportunity for students preparing to teach high school English to review recent trends in young adult literature.
-Class members read and discuss a selection of ten contemporary young adult novels suitable for teaching in the middle school or high school classroom.
-Text selections may vary but include authors like Cormier, Duncan, George, Patterson, and Peck.
-Course requirements include two short essays, a reading journal, a collaborative project, two tests, a final exam, and class participation.
+This literature course provides the opportunity for students to review recent trends in young adult literature.
+Class members read and discuss a selection of at least ten contemporary young adult novels in addition to secondary sources.
+Course requirements include short essays, reading quizzes, exams, and class participation.
 This course is required of all students seeking secondary teaching certification in English.
-Three credits.
+Three credits..